Monster Coliseum

 Monster Coliseum is a tabletop role-playing game supplement for RuneQuest published by Avalon Hill in 1985.
 Monster Coliseum adapted gladiatorial types and coliseum combat procedures to the RuneQuest rules.
-Although published by Avalon Hill, the contents are copyright Chaosium, while RuneQuest was a trademark of Avalon Hill.
+Although published by Avalon Hill, the contents are copyrighted by Chaosium, while RuneQuest was a trademark of Avalon Hill.
 Written by Steve Perrin, Dan Nolte, and Sandy Petersen, with a cover by Lisa Free, and art by Kevin Ramos.